Florida Traumatic Brain Injury Lawyer (TBI)

 Products Liabilities

-Under Florida products liability laws (sometimes called defective products law), manufacturers, marketers, and distributors can be held liable for brain injuries caused by defective products.
+Under Florida product liability laws (sometimes called defective products law), manufacturers, marketers, and distributors can be held liable for brain injuries caused by defective products.

-According to a top Florida brain injury lawyer at Schrier Law Group, products liability cases fall under one of the following three categories:
+According to a top Florida brain injury lawyer at Schrier Law Group, product liability cases fall under one of the following three categories:

-In Florida, product liability lawsuits (especially those involving traumatic brain injures) are complex, drawn-out, and often rather messy.
+In Florida, product liability lawsuits (especially those involving traumatic brain injuries) are complex, drawn-out, and often rather messy.
 Contact us to learn more.

 Medical Malpractice

 Perhaps one of the most unsettling causes of traumatic brain injuries in Florida is medical malpractice.
-According to Florida law, medical malpractice occurs when a patient suffers injuries due to the negligence of a medical provider.
+According to Florida law, medical malpractice occurs when a patient suffers injuries due to a negligent medical provider.

 Examples of medical malpractice that lead to traumatic brain injuries include but are not limited to:

-Individuals who wish to pursue a medical malpractice claim must prove that their medical provider breached the standard of care, that breach caused a TBI, and the injuries resulted in actual damages.
+Individuals who wish to pursue a medical malpractice claim must prove that their medical provider breached the standard of care, that the breach caused a TBI, and that the injuries resulted in actual damages.

-Damages to be Recovered by a TBI Lawyer in Your Personal Injury Claim
+Damages to be Recovered by a Traumatic Brain Injury Attorney in Your Personal Injury Claim

 TBI victims are often burdened with long-term injuries, medical bills, and rehabilitation.
 With that in mind, victims can potentially recover the following damages in Florida TBI cases:

-- Loss of income currently and in the future
+• Loss of wages currently and in the future

-It’s essential to note that victims have up to four years to pursue a personal injury claim in Florida, under most circumstances.
+It’s essential to note that victims have up to four years to pursue a personal injury claim under the Florida statute of limitations under most circumstances.
 However, exceptions apply.
 For example, a victim typically has just two years to file a medical malpractice claim.

-With that in mind, if you’ve suffered a TBI due to the negligence of another person or entity, it’s in your best interest to contact a Florida TBI lawyer as soon as possible so they can get started on your brain injury case.
-Continue reading to learn how we can help.
+With that in mind, if you’ve suffered a TBI due to the negligence of another person or entity, it’s in your best interest to consult a Florida TBI lawyer as soon as possible so they can get started on your brain injury case.
+Continue reading to learn how Schrier Law Group can help you receive the maximum compensation you deserve for your brain injury.

-Contact Proven Miami Brain Injury Lawyers for a Free Consultation Today
+Contact Proven Florida Brain Injury Attorney for a Free Case Consultation Today

 That means that you don’t have to worry about legal fees or additional costs until we’ve successfully recovered damages on your behalf.